mirage335/arduinoUbiquitous/README.md

 * Keep "_lib/ArduinoCore-samd" to a version compatible with uploading sketch and bootloader code by external programmer. https://github.com/arduino/ArduinoCore-samd/pull/265 d72f11735d3588f4128b016b346f41ef9812b060
+* Cores must not use '-' character in their name as does 'ArduinoCore-samd'.
+Recommend restricted character set.
+Allowing such characters causes confusing warnings about whitespace.

 # Future Work
 * Integrate Arduino Builder as well.